deepkaran/sandbox/indexing/wip.md

 ####Stability Timestamp Promotion

 - If coordinator does not poll, how will indexer know where its peers are?
 How does it choose Scan Timestamp?
-Will it talk to other indexers at scan time or will it be told about other indexers status e.g. replica may have caught up and indexer would like to know that
+Will it talk to other indexers at scan time or will it be told about other indexers status e.g. replica may have caught up and indexer would like to know that (LAZY POLL)
  - If it polls, maybe still it can keep generating ST in future and doesn't wait
  - May be its a question of allowing more control per index, if we leave this decision to indexer at scan time. coordinator doing it would make it per bucket sort of.
  - How do we query from replica if index coordinator is not going to participate

 ####Initial Build

 - Multiple Catch queue - Is indexer allowed to have multiple catchup queues for maintenance/backfill?
 How does indexer differentiate between messages for same catchup queue, is it based on different endpoint?
-- Do we create separate endpoints for each mutation queue/catchup queue?
+ (Yes)
 - What if after initial build is complete, backfill queue is being used and user wants to start another round of build procedure?
 Is it better to call index is ready only when it has caught up completely?
+(Revisit)
 - When do we start persisting as per stability timestamps?
- - When init build is in progress, indexer keeps storing history and then apply after build is complete
+ - When init build is in progress, indexer keeps storing history and then apply after build is complete (THIS IS RIGHT)
  - Or after build is complete, then it stores and apply

 ####Recovery